VincentNLOBJ/PyPVR/README.md

  - Kion for SmallVQ mipmaps data
  - tvspelsfreak for SR conversion to normal map
  - MetalliC for hardware knowledge
+ - Claude for Numpy code refactoring and optimization
  - My daughter for logo design! ♥

 Testing: